vidister/gimp-web/content/tutorials/GIMP_Quickies/index.md

 In keeping with the spirit of the predecessor to this page, I will be using images from the Astronomy Picture of the Day ([APOD](http://apod.nasa.gov/apod/astropix.html)), provided by NASA.

-All you need to know how to do to follow these quick examples is to be able to find your image and open it:
+All you need to know to follow these quick examples is to be able to find your image and open it:

 <div class="MenuCmd"><span><span style="text-decoration: underline;">F</span>ile → <span style="text-decoration: underline;">O</span>pen</span></div>